The world is waitingTIME'S UP

 Light communication does not raise any health safety concern.
 Visible light does not carry any kind of hazard to living beings or devices.

 Achieving faster communication, overcoming frequencies saturation, solving security and health concerns was not enough.
-We wanted to explore the vast potential of light, solving existing issues and ensure the best possible user experience.
+We wanted to explore the vast potential of light, solving existing issues and ensuring the best possible user experience.

 That’s why we focused on addressing seemingly minor issues such as the distance the signal can travel, the power required and how the signal behaves in the presence of obstacles.